Guide To Quality Marathon Training Plan

 HIIT

 HIIT involves short bursts of maximum effort followed by periods of rest.
 Use 200m or 400m repetitions with short rests in between.
-For those who have training time constraints HIIT workouts will improve overall cardiovascular fitness more quickly than long distance runs and therefore act as a perfect, time-effective supplement to your training regime.
+For those who have training time constraints, HIIT workouts will improve overall cardiovascular fitness more quickly than long-distance runs and therefore act as a perfect, time-effective supplement to your training regime.

 Yasso 800s